JingBang-Liu/JingbangLiu.github.io/_posts/2021-02-02-first-post.md

 date: 2021-02-02
 ---

 What a remarkable day!
-While waiting for my program to finish running, and instead of doing things more research related (like read papers that I should have read long time ago), I\'ve decided to set up my first personal website.
+While waiting for my MD simulation results, and instead of doing things more research related (like reading papers that I should have read long time ago), I\'ve decided to set up my first personal website.

 Now let me try to insert simple equation to test markdown